What is it?

 What should I know?

-Step 3: Select the Number of Groups from the available options.
-Selecting the Allow attendees to switch groups will let session attendees jump between groups freely.
+Step 4: Selecting the Allow attendees to switch groups will let session attendees jump between groups freely.

 Step 5: When your groups are all set up, click Start.